openhab/openhab-addons/addons/binding/org.openhab.binding.homematic/README.md

 -   **timeout**
 The timeout in seconds for connections to a Homematic gateway (default = 15)

+-   **discoveryTimeToLive**
+The time to live in seconds for discovery results of a Homematic gateway (default = -1, which means infinite)

 -   **socketMaxAlive**
 The maximum lifetime of a pooled socket connection to the Homematic gateway in seconds (default = 900)